- Sashité for Developers

 Under this convention:

-s:r, - and every in-play piece remains Native by construction.
+s:r. - Every in-play Piece remains Native by construction.

 | Event | Before | After | Note |